 Learn how to speak like a Portuguese local in no time with Mosalingua!

 Mosalingua offers the same things as its competitors: the opportunity to learn a foreign language via modules (this is something to consider if you are a beginner wanting to study some basic phrases so as not to lose the thread of a conversation, or equally as good for more technical aspects of the language for learners of a more advanced level).

-There are also exercises aimed at training learners with new vocabulary or learning grammar rules.
+There are also exercises aimed at teaching learners with new vocabulary, or learning grammar rules.